Moment maps and cohomology of non-reductive quotients: Abstract

 \section{Abstract}

 Let $H$ be a complex linear algebraic group with internally graded unipotent radical acting on a complex projective variety $X$.
-Given an ample linearisation of the action and an associated Fubini--Study K\"ahler metric which is invariant for a maximal compact subgroup $Q$ of $H$, we define a notion of moment map for the action of $H$, and show that when the (non-reductive) GIT quotient $X/\!/H$ introduced in \cite{BDHK2} exists it can be identified with the quotient by $Q$ of a suitable level set for this moment map.
-When semistability coincides with stability for the action of $H$, we derive formulas for the Betti numbers of $X/\!/H$ and we express the rational cohomology ring of $X/\!/H$ in terms of the rational cohomology ring of the GIT quotient $X/\!/T^H$, where $T^H$ is a maximal torus in $H$.
+Given an ample linearisation of the action and an associated Fubini--Study K\"ahler form which is invariant for a maximal compact subgroup $Q$ of $H$, we define a notion of moment map for the action of $H$, and under suitable conditions (that the linearisation is well-adapted and semistability coincides with stability) we describe the (non-reductive) GIT quotient $X/\!/H$ introduced in \cite{BDHK2} in terms of this moment map.
+Using this description we derive formulas for the Betti numbers of $X/\!/H$ and express the rational cohomology ring of $X/\!/H$ in terms of the rational cohomology ring of the GIT quotient $X/\!/T^H$, where $T^H$ is a maximal torus in $H$.
 We relate intersection pairings on $X/\!/H$ to intersection pairings on $X/\!/T^H$, obtaining a residue formula for these pairings on $X/\!/H$ analogous to the residue formula of \cite{jeffreykirwan}.
 As an application, we announce a proof of the Green--Griffiths--Lang and Kobayashi conjectures for projective hypersurfaces with polynomial degree.